Victor Ziga: Personal life

-Senator Ziga was born in Manila and was married to Carmen Olbes Velasco with whom he had six children.
-His parents were Venancio Ziga, a former governor of the Province of Albay, and Tecla San Andres Ziga, a former senator, and congresswoman for Albay's 1st congressional district.
-He graduated from the Ateneo de Manila University, the University of Santo Tomas, and the University of California in Los Angeles.
+Senator Ziga was married to Carmen Olbes Velasco with whom he had six children, including Victor Ziga Jr., who had served as a member of the Albay Provincial Board.

 Death

 Victor Ziga died at January 31, 2021, at 75 years old.

 Senate President Sotto and Senate Majority Leader Migz Zubiri filed a resolution stating "the profound sympathy and sincere condolences of the Senate of the Philippines” on the Death of the Senator.
+Ziga's remains were cremated.